QinWen-Liu/suction-furs-minimal-reproduction/README.md

 # suction-furs-minimal-reproduction

-Minimal R reproduction script for the main figures based on Supplementary Data File 2.
+Minimal R reproduction script for the main figures based on ESM_2.xlsx.

 ## Overview

-This repository contains a minimal R script to reproduce the main study figures from the final 109-study coded dataset.
+This repository contains a minimal R script to reproduce the main study figures from the final manually verified 109-study coded dataset.

-It supports figure-level minimal reproducibility only and does not reproduce the full Web of Science retrieval, screening, or manual audit workflow.
+It supports figure-level minimal reproducibility only and does not reproduce the full Web of Science retrieval, screening, dual-review full-text verification, or manual audit workflow.

 ## Repository contents

-- `reproduce_figures_from_supplementary_data_file_2.R`
+- `reproduce_figures_from_ESM_2.R`

 ## Required input

 Before running the script, place the following file in the `data/` directory:

-- `data/Supplementary_Data_File_2.xlsx`
+- `data/ESM_2.xlsx`

 Worksheet name: